stehrn/go-java/README.md

 ### How does go do it better?
 A goroutine is described as a _lightweight thread managed by the Go runtime_ ([tour.golang.org](https://tour.golang.org/concurrency/1)).
 It's that last bit that's most relevant, _managed by the Go runtime_, as opposed to the OS; the runtime does this by multiplexing many goroutines onto single OS threads (up to `GOMAXPROCS`), handling the scheduling itself, and been able to dynamically grow and shrink stack sizes (which can be a few kb in size).

+Even if threads are cheap to create and take up less memory, as the number of threads grows, the effort to schedule them could quickly hit performance.
+Go has a solution - it will only schedule a thread when it knows it can do useful work, otherwise (mostly) idle threads are mapped onto its their own OS thread.

 ### How can we make Java more like go?
 So what can we do about this?
 Use a better JVM :) And there is one out there, it's under development, and its called [Project Loom](https://wiki.openjdk.java.net/display/loom/Main) and is part of the OpenJDK community.